cloudmesh-community/book/chapters/prg/python/python-big-data.md

 * <http://ggplot.yhathq.com/>

-According to the ggplot python Web page ggplot is a plotting system for Python based on R's ggplot2.
+According to the `ggplot` Python Web page ggplot is a plotting system for Python-based on R's ggplot2.
 It allows to quickly generate some plots quickly with little effort.
 Often it may be easier to use than matplotlib directly.